carleshf/carleshf.github.io/_posts/2019-06-27-get-path-mac.md

 During the last year, I have been working using MAC.
 The feature that I miss the most is a fast way to get the path of a file or folder and an immediate way to move to a given path.
 Although <kbd>SHIFT</kbd>+<kbd>CMD</kbd>+<kbd>d</kbd> activates the `Go to the folder:` action and solves the second, I did not find an alternative for the first.

-Visualizing and copying the path to a file or folder is easy from Finder:
+Visualizing and copying the path to a file or folder is easy from `Finder`:

  1. Select the file or folder in Finder
  2. <kbd>CMD</kbd>+<kbd>i</kbd> to summon `Get Info`